January came and went. So has February.

 For those of you who are wondering if I am still sticking with my 4:30am wake up time, it’s getting bigger and better.

 March and April are the busiest time of the year as a public accountant.
-I convinced Erwin to get up to take care of the kids so I can take advantage of the focus work I do from 4:30am all the way to 11am, and some times even to noon.
+I convinced Erwin to get up to take care of the kids so I can take advantage of the focus work I do from 4:30am all the way to 11am, and sometimes even to noon.
+I love my job and I’m so glad that I decided to become an accountant.
+I was speaking to one of my friends recently and she told me that she’s got a new job working for an accounting firm malaysia.
+She’s living the dream!
+Well, we both are I guess.
+I’m really busy with work at the minute but that’s not a bad thing.

 This is the only time I can put my head down, focus on the work that I have to do and accomplish before starting a day full of interruptions at the office.